bilalqtech/ismaywolff.nl/README.md

 * `npm run build` to build a production version (to `./dist`)
 * `npm run deploy` to deploy the contents of `./dist` to surge
 * `npm run test:jest` to run all jest tests with a coverage report
-* `npm run test:flow` to run type checking with flow
 * `npm run test:eslint` to run eslint on all `.js` and `.jsx`

 ## license